-To overcome these limitations, we propose \textbf{PokeFusion Attention}, a lightweight decoder-level cross-attention mechanism for \emph{reference-free} style-conditioned generation.
-The key idea is to learn a compact style embedding space during training and fuse it with textual semantics \emph{inside the diffusion decoder}, where semantic-to-visual binding is primarily realized via cross-attention.
-Notably, decoder cross-attention plays a critical role in binding semantic tokens to visual patterns, making it a natural interface for style modulation.
-Instead of duplicating network branches or relying on external images at inference time, PokeFusion introduces a dual-branch attention fusion that jointly attends to (i) text tokens for content and (ii) learned style tokens for rendering behavior.
-We freeze the pretrained backbone and train only the decoder cross-attention layers (plus a small style projection module), yielding a parameter-efficient, plug-and-play controller that is easy to transplant to different diffusion backbones and practical for deployment.
+Decoder cross-attention provides a suitable interface for injecting style information, as it directly influences how semantic tokens are translated into visual patterns.
+Instead of introducing additional network branches or relying on external images at inference time, PokeFusion adopts a dual-branch attention design that jointly attends to (i) text tokens for content and (ii) learned style tokens for rendering behavior.

+We freeze the pretrained backbone and update only the cross-attention layers together with a lightweight style projection module, resulting in a parameter-efficient and plug-and-play controller that can be readily integrated into existing diffusion pipelines.

-As illustrated in Figure~\ref{fig:task_overview}, we consider a reference-free style-conditioned character generation setting, where only a text prompt is provided at inference time and no reference images are available for guidance.
+As illustrated in Fig.~\ref{fig:task_overview}, we consider a reference-free style-conditioned character generation setting, where only a text prompt is provided at inference time and no reference images are available for guidance.
 Under this setting, the key challenges are to mitigate style drift across diverse prompts while preserving stable character structure and accurate semantic alignment.

-\paragraph{Contributions.} Our main contributions are threefold: \begin{itemize} \item We introduce a dual-branch cross-attention fusion mechanism that integrates textual and learned style embeddings directly within the diffusion decoder, enabling effective style control without inference-time reference images. \item By updating only decoder cross-attention parameters and a compact style projection module, our method avoids architectural duplication, remains portable across backbones, and supports efficient plug-and-play adaptation. \item On a Pokémon-style character generation dataset, we demonstrate improved style fidelity, semantic alignment, and shape/appearance consistency compared with representative adapter-based baselines. \end{itemize}
+\paragraph{Contributions.} Our main contributions are threefold: \begin{itemize} \item We introduce a decoder-level cross-attention mechanism that models style as a learned distributional prior, enabling controllable stylized generation without reliance on instance-level reference inputs at inference time. \item The method updates only cross-attention layers and a lightweight style projection module, enabling parameter-efficient and plug-and-play adaptation. \item On a Pok\'emon-style character generation dataset, we demonstrate improved style fidelity, semantic alignment, and shape/appearance consistency compared with representative adapter-based baselines. \end{itemize}